epiphyt/embed-privacy/README.md

 = Can Embed Privacy keep external services from tracking me/my visitors? =

 Yes.
 As long as you don't opt-in to load external content, you/your visitors can't be tracked by these services.

+= Does Embed Privacy support the Gutenberg editor? =

+Sure thing!
+We enjoy playing with the new WordPress editor and developed Embed Privacy with Gutenberg in mind, the plugin will work no matter the editor you use.

 = Which embeds are currently supported? =